Watch trailer to ‘Colin in Black & White’; Robin Givens joins HBO Max reboot of ‘Head of the Class’; and more - NewsBreak

 Watch trailer to ‘Colin in Black & White’; Robin Givens joins HBO Max reboot of ‘Head of the Class’; and more

 Netflix has released the official trailer to Colin Kaepernick‘s upcoming limited series, Colin in Black & White.
 As previously reported, the six-episode drama follows Kaepernick’s journey to becoming a civil-rights activist and professional football player.
-Co-created and directed by Ava DuVernay, the series focuses on Kaepernick’s young-adult years growing up in a mixed-race household after being adopted by a white family.
-Colin in Black & White launches on Netflix on October 29.southernillinoisnow.com
+Co-created and directed by Ava DuVernay, the series focuses on Kaepernick’s young-adult years growing up in...www.weisradio.com

 Comments / 0